Bases of Precompact Coordinate Balls

 The proof of paracompactness for manifolds proceeds by organizing \(M\)

 into an increasing sequence of compact pieces.
-We first establish the
+An

 for every \(i\).